 Seek Out Help

-Consider having a workout partner spotting on the heavier lifts, such as bench press, shoulder press, and squat, knowing that a person is there to help assist with the weight.
-As one gets stronger and aim to push the barriers on success, this becomes increasingly important.
+Consider having a workout partner spotting on the heavier lifts, such as bench press, shoulder press, and squats, knowing that a person is there to help assist with the weight.
+As one gets stronger and aims to push the barriers to success, this becomes increasingly important.
 Having a spotter can also let one go to complete failure with their lifts.
 While one shouldn’t do this every session—it can easily lead to overtraining—doing it on occasion can evoke greater training gains.